 Small businesses are linchpins in their communities: creating 1.5 million jobs annually, responding to community needs and boosting the local economy.

 Many of the more than 30 million small businesses across the United States now face serious challenges as they work to recover from the ongoing impacts of the coronavirus.
-According to a recent survey of nearly 6,000 small businesses, 25% may be in danger of closing permanently.
-In underserved communities, the rates are much higher—41% of Black-owned and 32% of Hispanic-owned businesses have shuttered since stay-at-home orders were put in place.
+According to a recent Federal Reserve study, permanent small business closures were 30% higher than normal during the coronavirus, with underserved communities hit the hardest.

 Small businesses need funding to help keep their employees, pay their bills and, in many cases, keep the lights on.
 Community Development Financial Institutions (CDFIs)—which are typically nonprofit loan funds serving low- and moderate-income communitiesfootnote1—can help by offering business owners both capital and technical assistance.
 CDFIs can mobilize philanthropic support for small businesses affected by the coronavirus and, in addition to making loans, they offer education services, business development resources and professional mentoring, making them a critical resource in efforts to promote economic mobility.